 Pollution of air and water, new fossil fuel subsidies together with incentives for renewables and energy market liberalization drew the readers’ biggest interest in the English language section at Balkan Green Energy News this year.

-Dynamic changes in the regulatory frameworks of the countries comprising the Balkan region, mostly in the sector of renewables but also in the overall energy market, motivated our partners from a CMS law firm to produce refined op-eds and prompted interviews with investors.
+Dynamic changes in the regulatory frameworks of the countries comprising the Balkan region, mostly in the sector of renewables but also in the overall energy market, motivated our partners from the CMS law firm to produce refined op-eds and prompted interviews with investors.
 Like in 2018, pollution of air and water again made it on our Most Read to remind us of some of the biggest threats to the environment and people in the region.

 The list also delivers an important message – the voice of environmental activists is listened very carefully, not only by the public but also by the international financial institutions or IFIs.